hlascelles/karina_personal_website/_posts/kitchen/2013-03-02-celeriac-trinity.md

 * olive oil
 * 10 twists of black pepper
 * 0.25 teaspoon salt
-<nbsp></nbsp>
 * 1 lemon
-* sugar

 **Methods:**
 * Grate about equal amounts of celeriac root, carrot and apple.
-Place them in a bowl, add olive oil, black pepper and salt.
+Place them in a bowl, add olive oil, juice of half a lemon, black pepper and salt.
 Mix everything together by hand, massage it well.
 * Taste and adjust salt, acidity (lemon juice) and sweetness (sugar).